playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 ---

-One such compiled CSS-in-JS library is called "PandaCSS".
+One such compiled CSS-in-JS library is called "PandaCSS."
 Its API allows us to take code like this:

 <!-- ::start:tabs -->